lionel157/anonymous/README.md

 Fine-tune the model using CBTSQ-CR/src/train/scripts/run_sft.sh to obtain checkpoints, then merge the checkpoints using CBTSQ-CR/src/train/scripts/merge_lora.sh.

+The script for model comparison is located in CBTSQ-CR/experiment/model_compare.

 The dataset and all the dialogue data will be made public later.